Adopted September 2020

 Federal priority areas:

-SDAC will work with our state’s Congressional delegation and NCFC to ensure the value of farmer cooperatives is recognized by Congress and the Administration.
+SDAC will work with our state’s Congressional delegation, the National Council of Farmer Cooperatives, and other organizations to ensure the value of farmer cooperatives is recognized by Congress and the Administration.
 We support the Capper-Volstead Act, and ask that administration of the Act remain vested in the U.S. Secretary of Agriculture.
 We will focus on issues that allow farmers, through their cooperative memberships, to:

 • Improve their income from the marketplace